yiming-liao/filev/README.md

-# file-validator
+# filev

 A simple and extensible file validation library for browser and server environments.

+> A lightweight and extensible file validation library for both browser and server environments.
-> Lightweight, type-safe, and modular — ideal for custom file upload flows, client-side checks, or API validation pipelines.
+> Supports type, size, and extension rules — ideal for file uploads in modern web applications.

 ## Features